Optimal Differentially Private Model Training with Public Data: Optimal Locally Private Model Training with Public Data

-We now turn to a stronger privacy notion that we refer to as \textit{semi-local DP} (semi-LDP, Definition~\ref{def: semiLDP}).
-Semi-LDP guarantees \textit{privacy for each private $x_i$, without requiring person $i$ to trust anyone else} (e.g. data scientist).
+We now turn to a stronger privacy notion that we refer to as \textit{semi-local DP} (semi-LDP).
+Semi-LDP guarantees \textit{privacy for each private $x_i$, without requiring person $i$ to trust others} (e.g. central server).
 Semi-LDP generalizes LDP~\cite{whatcanwelearnprivately,duchi13}, which has been deployed in industry ~\cite{apple-differential-privacy, rappor14, ding2017collecting}.

-Following~\cite{duchi2019lower}, we permit algorithms to be \textit{fully interactive}: algorithms may adaptively query the same person $i$ multiple times over the course of $T$ ``communication rounds.''
-We denote $i$'s message in round $t$ by $Z_{i,t} \in \ZZ$.
-Full interactivity is the most general notion of interactivity.
-If $T = 1$, then the algorithm is \textit{sequentially interactive}~\cite{duchi13}.
-Essentially, semi-LDP requires the messages $\{Z_{i,t}\}_{t\in [T]}$ to be DP for all $x_i \in \xpr$:
+Following~\citet{duchi2019lower}, we permit algorithms to be \textit{fully interactive}: algorithms may adaptively query the same person $i$ multiple times over the course of $T$ communication rounds.
+For example, $n$ cell phone users send messages to a server over $T$ rounds, and message $Z_{i,t} \in \ZZ$ sent by user $i$ in round $t$ can depend on the previous messages $\{Z_{j,t}\}_{j \leq n, t' \leq t}$.
+Semi-LDP requires the messages $\{Z_{i,t}\}_{t\in [T]}$ to be semi-DP: